biocore/songbird/README.md

 `--num-random-test-examples`/`--p-num-random-test-examples` and/or
 `--batch-size`/`--p-batch-size` parameters.
 This parameter specifices how many samples will be held out of model Training and used for model Testing.
 As a rule of thumb, this should be ~10-20% of your samples.

 **If your sample categories are not evenly distributed** (i.e. you have 100 healthy samples but only 20 sick samples), you can specify which samples will be used for training versus testing.
 By default, the train/test samples are randomly assigned.
-You can add a column to your metadata file that marks each sample as either `Train` or `Test` and specifying this column in `--p-training-column`.
+You can add a column to your metadata file that marks each sample as either `Train` or `Test` (these values are case sensitive!) and specifying this column in `--p-training-column`.
 Make sure that a relatively even number of each sample category are in the Train and Test groups (i.e. so you are not training only on healthy samples and testing on sick).
 More information <a href="#training-column">on specifying the training columns can be found here</a>.

 ### Is there anything else I can do?